shmir/PyIxExplorer/README.txt

 Longer term:
 - Local Tcl
 - Get/Set attribute
-- Fully adjust to other TG packages
-	- make session root object, chassis and port group under
-	- change obj_ref to type + object id
-	- create uri attribute and use it instead of obj_ref
 - Support UTG
 - Load from remote machine on socket API (copy to shared location)?